Ess-Sea-Why/coding-challenges/README.txt

-This repository contains my solutions to coding challenges and thought exercises
+This repository will contain my solutions to coding challenges and thought exercises